botpress/readme/docs/STUDIO/interface/nodes/autonomous-node.md

 This prompt ensures the LLM will stick to using specific tools only in the context of support-related queries, maintaining control over the kind of information it retrieves.

-### Transition to a Subflow
+### Transition to Other Workflows

-Sometimes, you want the bot to move out of the Autonomous Node into a sub-flow.
+Sometimes, you want the bot to move out of the Autonomous Node into a sub-workflow.

 Let’s say that you want your bot to collect a user email, then look for more info about that email from other systems to enrich the associated contact information.